spywhere/plug.nvim/docs/breaking_changes.md

 Check out [change log](/CHANGELOG.md) for extensive list of changes.

+## Important Notice

+Until v1.0.0 is release, please do expected a breaking change to happen occationally.
+When such change is to be expected, a deprecation notice will be release one MINOR version before.

+## 2023-11-25

+- (removed) `needs`: Extension is no longer available.
+- (removed) Upgrade command injections are no longer available.
+- (removed) `backend`: backend is no longer accepts string.

 ## 2023-10-11

 - (deprecated) `needs`: Due to its niche usages and how easy it could be